Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 The immune system protects your body from harmful substances such as pathogens and any cell changes that could make you ill.

 Contrast showers may help boost your immune system.
-Studies show that both warm and cold water therapies may help boost your immune system through various mechanisms.
+Studies have shown that both warm and cold water therapies may help boost your immune system through various mechanisms.

 Cold-water treatment helps increase the number and activity of peripheral cytotoxic T-lymphocytes and NK cells, which are the major effectors of adaptive and innate tumor immunity, respectively (13).